hackclub/blot/docs/assembly/ASSEMBLY.md

 - __1 x__ 2.5mm allen key
 - __1 x__ 2mm allen key

-We'll start by placing the timing belt pulley onto the shaft of the stepper motor.
+We'll start by placing the timing belt pulley on to the shaft of the stepper motor.

 ![PXL_20240613_153208987.jpg](./assets/PXL_20240613_153208987.jpg)